-- Identify the professional development opportunities provided by The Office of Illinois Works. - Reference the expectation for each of the Grantee Program Tracks. - Save the dates for the upcoming professional development sessions. - Ensure internal professional development offerings are responsive to linguistic cultural needs.
+- Identify the professional development opportunities provided by The Office of Illinois Works. - Reference professional development expectations for Grantees. - Save the dates for the upcoming professional development sessions. - Ensure internal professional development offerings are responsive to linguistic cultural needs.

 Grantees must plan to participate in professional development and technical assistance.
 Professional Development (PD) is the culmination of tools, techniques, and strategies that impact the knowledge, skills, behaviors, and attitude of grantees with the goal of improving their performance and enabling them to successfully implement an Illinois Works Pre-apprenticeship Program, its policies and procedures, and its technological applications.
 PD includes large group structured training sessions in-person or via Webex.
 Technical Assistance (TA) is one-on-one or small group training or assistance offered to grantees.